guylev38/guylev38/README.md

 ### Hi there 👋

-I'm a computer science student from Israel and I'm currently learning Web Development through TheOdinProject
+I'm a Computer Science student from Israel and I'm currently learning Web Development through TheOdinProject